maschon0/SAM_demultiplex/README.md

 python3 SAM_demultiplex.py -S test/test_file.sam -T test/test_table.tsv -O test/test_output
 ```

-You should see a folder with 12 files identical to the file found in ['test/test_output_validation'](test/test_output_validation).
+You should see a newly created folder with 12 files identical to the file found in ['test/test_output_validation'](test/test_output_validation).
 The 10 reads in the SAM file are assigned to sample_1 through sample_10, while sample_11.fastq and unassigned.fastq receive no reads.